connordavenport/robocast-ext/README.md

 Open preferences by typing "preferences", or using `Option + Command + comma`.
 Preferences will be opened in an external text editor as an `.ini` file.
-Changes will take affect once you run RoboLauncher again
+Changes will take affect once you run Robocast again

 -   ### Scripts/Extensions